-The private placement shares are not transferable or salable until 30 days after the completion of our initial business combination (except, among other limited exceptions, to our officers and directors and other persons or entities affiliated with our sponsor).
+The private placement shares will not be transferable or salable until 30 days after the completion of our initial business combination (except, among other limited exceptions as described under "Principal Shareholders - Transfers of Founder Shares and Private Placement Shares," to our officers and directors and other persons or entities affiliated with our sponsor).
 Holders of our private placement shares are entitled to certain registration rights.
-If we do not consummate an initial business combination within 24 months from the closing of our Initial Public Offering, the proceeds from the sale of the private placement shares held in the trust account will be used to fund the redemption of our public shares (subject to the requirements of applicable law) and the private placement shares will be worthless.
+If we do not consummate an initial business combination within 24 months from the closing of this offering, the proceeds from the sale of the private placement shares held in the trust account will be used to fund the redemption of our public shares (subject to the requirements of applicable law) and the private placement shares will be worthless.
 Further, if we seek shareholder approval, we will complete our initial business combination only if a majority of the ordinary shares, represented in person or by proxy and entitled to vote thereon, voted at a shareholder meeting are voted in favor of the business combination.
-In such case, our sponsor and each member of our management team have agreed to vote their founder shares, private placement shares and any public shares purchased during or after our Initial Public Offering in favor of our initial business combination.
-Otherwise, the private placement shares are identical to the Class A ordinary shares sold in our Initial Public Offering.
+In such case, our sponsor and each member of our management team have agreed to vote their founder shares, private placement shares and any public shares purchased during or after this offering in favor of our initial business combination.
+Otherwise, the private placement shares are identical to the Class A ordinary shares sold in this offering.

-Our sponsor and our management team have agreed not to transfer, assign or sell any of their private placement shares, until 30 days after the completion of our initial business combination, except that, among other limited exceptions, to our officers and directors and other persons or entities affiliated with our sponsor" made to our officers and directors and other persons or entities affiliated with our sponsor.
+Our sponsor and our management team have agreed not to transfer, assign or sell any of their private placement shares, until 30 days after the completion of our initial business combination, except that, among other limited exceptions as described under the section of this prospectus entitled "Principal Shareholders - Transfers of Founder Shares and Private Placement Shares," to our officers and directors and other persons or entities affiliated with our sponsor" made to our officers and directors and other persons or entities affiliated with our sponsor.